ermogenes/aulas-programacao-csharp/content/classes.md

 ## `this`

-Usamos a palavra chave `this` para referenciar o objetos atual.
+Usamos a palavra chave `this` para referenciar o objeto atual.

 ## Modificadores de acesso